AmarooHQ/whitepaper/README.md

   - todo: some better / fancier compilation stuff
   - todo: latex builds?
   - todo: graphviz compilation for diagrams?
+    - graphviz has gross layouts, sagemath with spring layouts are nice tho
   - todo: add your ideas here! or as an issue. or whatever.

 The directory names are capitalized atm b/c I think it might be good to keep the option open of using the directory names as section headings, but mb that could be difficult if we want punctuation and stuff.
 IDK.